foamliu/Look-Into-Person/README.md

 # Look Into Person

-This repository is to do Indoor Semantic Segmentation with SegNet.
+This repository is to do Human Parsing with SegNet.

 ## Dependencies
 - [NumPy](http://docs.scipy.org/doc/numpy-1.10.1/user/install.html)